danielrekshan/dreamhex/README.md

 **DreamHex** is a graphical text adventure game (reminiscent of *Myst*) that transforms user-submitted dream reports into procedurally generated 360° panoramic worlds.

-Built as a technical portfolio piece for **Dust.systems**, this project demonstrates a full-stack integration of **React Native** (mobile), **FastAPI** (backend), and **Generative AI** (LLMs & Stable Diffusion via Modal) to create a "just-in-time" generated reality.
+Built as a technical portfolio piece, this project demonstrates a full-stack integration of **React Native** (mobile), **FastAPI** (backend), and **Generative AI** (LLMs & Stable Diffusion via Modal) to create a "just-in-time" generated reality.

 ## 📖 The Lore: Hexarchia Oneirica
-The app creates a diegetic interface where your phone acts as a "scrying stone" linked to the lost dream-grimoire of **Dr. John Dee**.
-Dee has enlisted you to map the "DreamHex"—a 7x7 grid of dream worlds—to teach a future AI how to dream, thereby preventing a prophesied logic-induced apocalypse in 2027.
+The app imagines that John Dee, a 16th century scholar and magus, performed a magic spell and is enlisting your aid to find lost pages of his magic dream book, Hexarchia Oneirica.
+In this demo, the player explores historical dream world through interaction with major dream symbols.
+The lost pages describe famous historical dreams.

 ***